awkena/panGenomeBreedr/docs/reference/query_by_impact.md

 - start:

   Integer.
-Optional start coordinate for the genomic region.
+Start coordinate for the genomic region.

 - end:

   Integer.
-Optional end coordinate for the genomic region.
+End coordinate for the genomic region.

 ## Value

-A data frame of variants showing their predicted functional impact details and positional coordinates.
+A data frame of variants showing their functional impact details and positional coordinates.

 ## Examples